jitesoft/cc-gen-sharp/README.md

 The following configuration values are available:

 `Header` - The header of the changelog, defaults to '# Change Log'
+`Footer` - The footer of the changelog, defaults to ''
 `GroupBreakingChanges` - If any breaking changes should have their own section in the changelog, defaults to true.
 `GroupBreakingHeader` - Header for breaking changes, defautls to '## Breaking changes'